|

 the bill.
 (Look at the floods hitting Brazil and Australia).
 And with the Earth uninhabitable, and the

-remnants of humanity unleashed into starships which
+remnants of humanity unleashed into starships which would effectively be

-would effectively be life-rafts, what would be our reaction to any E.T.s we might meet on their planets?
-Would we be
+life-rafts, what would be our reaction to any E.T.s we might meet on their

-friendly and respectful to them?
-Or would we merely see them as being in our
+planets?
+Would we be friendly and respectful to them?
+Or would we merely see

-way on some very valuable real estate that we intended to steal?
-Just a thought… To work, where I received an invitation to
+to steal?
+Just a thought… To work, where I received an invitation to a

-a rather dull meeting.
+rather dull meeting.
 Said dull meeting is planned to take place several

 counties away.
 The directions to the venue were rather sparse.
 The directions